MicrosoftDocs/memdocs/memdocs/intune/remote-actions/collect-diagnostics.md

 The **Collect diagnostics** remote action lets you collect and download Windows device logs without interrupting the user.
 Only non-user locations and file types are accessed.

 <!--1895390-->
 The **Collect diagnostics** remote action can also be configured to automatically collect and upload Windows devices logs upon an Autopilot failure on a device.
 When an Autopilot failure occurs, logs will be processed on the failed device and then automatically captured and uploaded to Intune.
+A device can automatically capture 1 set of logs per day.

 The diagnostic collection is stored for 28 days and then deleted.
 Each device can have up to 10 collections stored at one time.